-Many older people are afraid of having a fall.
-However, moving less can in fact make falls more likely – those who stop being physically active are at an increased risk of having a fall.
-To avoid falls, it is important to identify potential hazards in everyday life.
+Many older people worry about the possibility of having a fall.
+However, moving less is not the right way to prevent falls because people who stop being physically active are actually at an increased risk of having a fall.
+It is important to identify and eliminate possible causes of falls in everyday life.

 At a glance

-- Many older people are afraid of having a fall and losing their independence because of an injury.
+- Many older people worry about having a fall and losing their independence because of an injury.

-- Those who stop being active due to fear of a fall are at a higher risk of falls than those who are active on a daily basis.
+- People who stop being active due to worries or fears about having a fall are at a higher risk of falls than those who remain active daily.

-- It is important to identify and eliminate potential hazards in everyday life.
+- It is important to identify and eliminate possible causes of falls in everyday life.

 - Movement training can help keep people as mobile as possible and avoid falls.